 Marathon restarts hydrocracker at Galveston Bay Refinery in Texas -sources

-HOUSTON, April 18 (Reuters) - Marathon Petroleum Corp MPC.N restarted a hydrocracker at its 593,000 barrel-per-day (bpd) Galveston Bay Refinery in Texas City, Texas, on Thursday night, said sources familiar with plant operations on Monday.
+HOUSTON, April 18 (Reuters) - Marathon Petroleum Corp MPC.N restarted a diesel-producing hydrocracker at its 593,000 barrel-per-day (bpd) Galveston Bay Refinery in Texas City, Texas, on Thursday night, sources familiar with plant operations said on Monday.

 The 60,000-bpd Ultracracker hydrocracker was knocked out of production on Wednesday by a malfunction, the two sources said.